danielstankw/Dockerfile-best-practices/README.md

 >**NOTE: `requirements.txt` should have dependencies versions pinned ex. `requests==2.31.0`**

 ✅ **Good: Single-Stage Build**
-Simple and straightforward.
-Includes all build tools and depandencies in the final image, resulting in larger final image size.
+Simple.
+Includes all build tools and dependencies in the final image, resulting in a larger final image size.
 ```dockerfile
 FROM python:3.12-slim
 WORKDIR /app